mcarton/CRAPS-Kernel/Utils/README.md

 Firstly, you will need some packages.
 On Archlinux, simply run `yaourt adept-runtime adept-utilities`

+You may need to reboot in order to reload udev rules.

 Then, go to the directory libusbComm, and run `make` to build libusbComm1.3.so

 To use commUSB or CrapsMon, you will need to update the Adept device table.